Perspective | In a gloomy month for tennis, Andy Murray provided a moment of greatness

 That’s not going to happen, but perhaps he might have one last great Wimbledon run in him.
 What a story that would be.

-On that afternoon in 2013 when he finally put the jokes about Fred Perry’s statue into the rearview mirror — of his sport and his country — there were plenty of tears shed.
+On that afternoon in 2013 when he finally put the jokes about Perry’s statue into the rearview mirror — of his sport and his country — there were plenty of tears shed.
 For anyone who had ever been at Wimbledon, it was an intensely emotional day.

-In a completely different way, seeing Murray somehow survive that fifth set on Tuesday was just as emotional.
-Sir Andy Murray is more than worthy of our tears,
+In a completely different way, seeing Murray somehow survive that fifth set Tuesday was just as emotional.
+Sir Andy Murray is more than worthy of our tears.